Each year, millions of people observe St. Patrick's Day, but those in the real Churches of God (COGs), like the Continuing Church of God, do not.

 Christianity in Ireland and Patrick

-Irish Catholic historians relate that "traditionally… Saint Patrick has been credited with converting the entire Irish race from paganism in the very short period between 432 and 461… however, we have to admit that there were certainly Christians in Ireland before Patrick arrived… and that the saint worked as an evangelist only in part of the island [the north]" (Walsh and Bradley, p.
-1).
-Irish writer Liam de Paor states that "Ireland was not converted by one man [Patrick]… it may be that Christianity reached the west country [of Britain] and the southern Irish sea virtually independent of the Roman system, at a very early date… centuries before Patrick" (Paor, pp. 21, 23).
+Irish writer Liam de Paor stated that "Ireland was not converted by one man [Patrick]… it may be that Christianity reached the west country [of Britain] and the southern Irish sea virtually independent of the Roman system, at a very early date… centuries before Patrick" (Paor, pp. 21, 23).
 There are traditions that the Apostle James preached the gospel in Ireland before returning to Jerusalem, where he was martyred (see MacManus, The Story of the Irish Race, p.
 103).
-The widely accepted notion that Patrick first brought Christianity to Ireland is a fable—not a fact.
-Numerous historical sources state that the Apostles brought true Christianity to Ireland four centuries before Patrick!
-(Early Christianity in Europe's Western Isles.
-Tomorrow's World.
-Nov-Dec 2002.)
+The widely accepted notion that Patrick first brought Christianity to Ireland is a legend, not a fact.

-We in the Continuing Church of God feel that what that Patrick did was not beneficial (there are stories that there was an original 'Patrick' who was faithful, but that is difficult to prove).
+We in the Continuing Church of God feel that what that Patrick did was not beneficial (there are stories that there was an earlier, more original, 'Patrick' who was faithful to the true Church, but that is difficult to prove).
 However we feel that Jeremiah and others called of God were in Ireland well before Patrick (for more detail please see the entire article Behind the Mists of Ireland).

 What Where Some of the Original Christian Practices in Ireland?